\n\n

 Investors monitoring Pakistan's real estate market should track the following signals over the remainder of 2025.
 The State Bank of Pakistan's monetary policy committee meets quarterly, and any reduction in the current 15% policy rate would meaningfully improve mortgage affordability and transaction volumes in Karachi and Lahore.
 CPEC Phase 2 infrastructure milestones — particularly the Gwadar port expansion and the Makran Coastal Highway upgrades — remain the primary catalysts for any Balochistan property revaluation story.
 Any sustained improvement in security conditions, measured by a reduction in armed incidents tracked by organisations such as the Pakistan Institute for Conflict and Security Studies, would be the single most important leading indicator for Balochistan real estate repricing.

-For investors already holding Pakistan property exposure, the actionable priority is portfolio concentration review: assets in Karachi's DHA, Bahria Town Karachi, and Lahore's Gulberg and DHA corridors retain liquidity and institutional tenant bases that Balochistan assets cannot currently match.
+For custodians already holding Pakistan property exposure, the actionable priority is portfolio concentration review: assets in Karachi's DHA, Bahria Town Karachi, and Lahore's Gulberg and DHA corridors retain liquidity and institutional tenant bases that Balochistan assets cannot currently match.
 New capital allocation to Pakistan should be concentrated in these proven urban corridors until security conditions and infrastructure delivery in frontier regions show sustained, verifiable improvement over at least two to three consecutive years.

 Frequently Asked Questions